So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 Following these thoughts, whenever there’s an excess of organics in the aquarium’s water the heterotrophic bacteria will aggressively multiply to decompose them.

-This happens so fast they are unable to attach themselves to surfaces and instead saturate the water column, causing it to appear cloudy to the naked eye.
+This happens so fast that they are unable to attach themselves to surfaces and instead saturate the water column, causing it to appear cloudy to the naked eye.

 Here are the common sources of organic nutrients in a home aquarium: